Fluticasone: 7 things you should know

 - May affect the growth rate of children.
 Talk to your doctor if you think your child is not growing at a normal rate.

-- Remember that fluticasone inhalation will not work fast enough to treat an acute attack of asthma.
+- Remember that fluticasone inhalation does not relieve an acute attack of asthma.
 Use a reliever inhaler (for example, albuterol) instead.